forem/forem/docs/installation/mac.md

 ### Elasticsearch

-Forem requires a version of Elasticsearch between 7.1 and 7.5 to be running.
-Version 7.6 is not supported.
+Forem requires a version of Elasticsearch 7.5 or higher to be running.
 We recommend version 7.5.2.

-We recommend installing from archive on Mac.
+You have the option of installing Elasticsearch with Homebrew or through an archive.
+We **recommend** installing from archive on Mac.

 ### Installing Elasticsearch from the archive